dannydenenberg/dannydenenberg.github.io/about.md

 You can find some other things I've done with my Mac on my [projects page](/projects) or on [GitHub](https://github.com/dannydenenberg).

 If you want to get a hold of me via email use danny at denenberg dot com

+Interested in the **theme of this website**?
+See what happens when you click on the heart below...